OctopusDeploy/blog/blog/2023-12/set-up-local-k8s-deployment-pipeline/index.md

 1. **Service Account**: We're setting up a local pipeline, so select **Use Local System account**.
 1. **Database**: Select **(local)\SQLEXPRESS** from the 'Server name' dropdown (unless you called the SQL Server instance something else) and click **Next**.
 1. Click **OK** on the popups that ask:
-   - If you want to create the 'OctopusDeploy-OctopusServer' database.
+   - If you want to create the 'OctopusDeploy-OctopusServer' database
-   - If you want to grant access to the 'NT AUTHORITY\SYSTEM' account.
+   - If you want to grant access to the 'NT AUTHORITY\SYSTEM' account
 1. **Web Portal**: The default is fine.
 Click **Next**.
 1. **Authentication**: Complete the following fields and click **Next**:
    - **Authentication mode**: Select **Username/passwords stored in Octopus**
    - **Username**: Enter a username you'll use to log into Octopus
    - **Email**: Enter your email address
-   - **Password and Retype password**: Enter the password you'll use to login into Octopus
+   - **Password and Retype password**: Enter the password you'll use to login into Octopus Server
 1. Click **Finish**.

 Octopus Manager will now open.
 Click **Open in browser** to launch the Octopus dashboard and log in with the credentials you just created.